The Academic Honor Code and Social Code

 Certain types of behavior may be inappropriate even though not “illegal”; for example, speech can be offensive even though legally permitted.

 Individuals who suspect violations of the Academic Honor Code and/or Social Code should not attempt to resolve the issues independently, but are encouraged to refer their concerns to the Office of the Dean of Student Affairs.
-The College reserves the right to impose sanctions on students who violate these codes on and off College premises.
+The College reserves the right to impose sanctions on students who violate these codes on and off College premises, including while a student is studying away at a different institution.

 The procedures under the Academic Honor Code and Social Code are not criminal proceedings and should not be construed as such.
 Bowdoin College acknowledges its responsibility to conduct student judicial procedures that reflect fundamental fairness.
-For the purposes of assuring fairness and consistency, the College adopts the following protections for students under conduct review: adequate notice of hearings; advance notice of matters requiring student responses; an impartial Judicial Board and proceedings; the opportunity to provide evidence and witnesses; the availability of an appeal; and the right to have a member of the College community, uninvolved with the case, available for personal support at the formal Judicial Board hearing.
 The following sections describe the Academic Honor Code and Social Code.

 I. Definition of Terms